adaltas/node-nikita-arch/README.md

 # Start ssh daemon
 systemctl start sshd
 # Print IP address
-ip addr show
+ip a
 ```

 Copy the file 'conf/base.yaml' to 'conf/user.yaml' and modify the connection information, such as "hostname" and "password", and the user information.
-By default, a "nikita" user is created with the "secret" password.
+By default, a "nikita" user is created as sudoer with the "secret" password.

 ## Step 2: bootstrap